Los Alamos, New Mexico: Sports and recreation

-The geography of Los Alamos lends itself to several sports and recreational activities.
-There is an extensive system of trails within the canyons and into the mountains above the town, catering to all skill levels of running, hiking and mountain biking.
-The Aquatic Center is an indoor, Olympic-length public swimming pool (soon to be joined by a lazy river), and a public 18-hole golf course (par 72, 6500 yards) has existed since 1947.
+Los Alamos's geography lends itself to several sports and recreational activities.
+There is an extensive system of trails in the canyons and into the mountains above the town, catering to all skill levels of running, hiking and mountain biking.
+The Aquatic Center is an indoor, Olympic-length public swimming pool with a therapy pool and lazy river.
+A public 18-hole golf course (par 72, 6500 yards) has existed since 1947.

 Winter sports include skiing at the community-owned Pajarito Mountain Ski Area on 10,440 ft.
 Pajarito Mountain between November and April.
-The County maintains New Mexico's only refrigerated, NHL regulation, outdoor ice skating rink on the sun-shaded floor of Los Alamos Canyon, almost beneath the Omega Bridge.
+The county maintains New Mexico's only refrigerated, NHL regulation, outdoor ice skating rink on the sun-shaded floor of Los Alamos Canyon, almost beneath the Omega Bridge; the rink has existed since the Ranch School days.
 Snowshoeing and cross-country skiing are possible at Valles Caldera National Preserve and other locations, weather permitting.

-Los Alamos is host to several sporting events:
+Los Alamos hosts several sporting events: